TanStack/router/docs/guide/ssr.md

 - `transformStreamWithRouter` from `@tanstack/react-start/server`
   - e.g. `transformStreamWithRouter(router)`
-  - This function returns a stream Transform instance that cam be used to transform a stream of HTML markup from React DOM's `renderToPipeableStream` function as it is piped to the response.
+  - This function returns a stream Transform instance that can be used to transform a stream of HTML markup from React DOM's `renderToPipeableStream` function as it is piped to the response.
-  - This transform automatically and incrementally embeds fine-grained HTML injections and dehydrated data chunks into the stream as.
+  - This transform automatically and incrementally embeds fine-grained HTML injections and dehydrated data chunks into the stream.

 ### Transforming the Stream